exakat/exakat-docs/Reference/Cases.rst

     	 * List of Mime Types
     	 *
     	 * This is a list of mime types.
 We use it to validate
-    	 * the "allowed types" set by the developer
+    	 * the allowed types set by the developer
     	 *
     	 * @param	string
     	 * @return	string